wwarthen/RomWBW/Source/Doc/UserGuide.md

 ```

 Since the physical format of floppy media is the same as that used
-in a standard MS-DOS/Windows computer, you can also physicall format
+in a standard MS-DOS/Windows computer, you can also physical format
 floppy media in a modern computer.
 However, the directory format
 itself will not be compatible with CP/M OSes.
 In this case, you
 can use the `CLRDIR` application supplied with RomWBW to reformat